DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

-Rhizomatica, an NGO with a mission to ‘increase access to mobile telecommunications to the over 2 billion people without affordable coverage and the 700 million with none at all’.[^17] Previously, residents were using landlines that charged a per-minute fee, required standing in line, and using runners to inform each other of incoming calls.
-Following years of unsuccessful lobbying to get telecommunication companies to provide mobile broadband services, the communities decided to use their municipal money to establish their own community-owned and operated micro-telecommunications enterprises in rural Oaxaca, Mexico, with each base station costing approximately \$US7,500.[^18] In January 2015, Mexico assigned radiospectrum ‘cellular’ bands for ‘social use’, and created fifteen-year not-for-profit licences.
+Rhizomatica, an NGO with a mission to ‘increase access to mobile telecommunications to the over 2 billion people without affordable coverage and the 700 million with none at all’.[^17] Previously, residents were using landlines that charged a per-minute fee, which required standing in line, and using runners to inform each other of incoming calls.
+Following years of unsuccessful lobbying to get telecommunications companies to provide mobile broadband services, the communities decided to use their municipal money to establish their own community-owned and operated micro-telecommunications enterprises in rural Oaxaca, Mexico, with each base station costing approximately US\$7,500.[^18] In January 2015, Mexico assigned radiospectrum ‘cellular’ bands for ‘social use’, and created fifteen-year not-for-profit licenses.

 Mobile telephony has become a significant enabler in the developing world, used for financial transactions such as remittance payments from